MateuszPosadowski/SHSP/README.md

 # SHSP
 Smart Home System Project

-The project includes 3 devices: a relay driver, a thermometer and a humidity meter.
+The project includes 3 devices: a relay driver, a thermometer and a Low Power temperature and humidity sensor

 ## Relay Driver